Fresh Coconut Filling

 Leave the mixture to cool slightly before using a spoon to scoop out and place in the pastry shell. * Chef’s tip: Place the Buko tart into the fridge before serving for a refreshing taste.

-The built-in oven with PerfectBake and PerfectRoast: you get perfect baking and roasting results – automatically.
+The steam oven with PerfectBake and PerfectRoast: you get perfect results, automatically and gently.